Yixiang-Niu/ASAD-GCN-ATT/README.md

-# AAD-GCN-GAT
+# AAD-GCN-ATT
-Python code for "Auditory spatial attention detection based on graph convolutional and attention networks", submitted to _Journal of Neural Engineering_
+Python code for "Auditory spatial attention detection based on time-frequency feature fusion and graph modeling of EEG"
 ## Overview
-The model is composed of three modules, hand-crafted feature extraction and fusion, graph neural network-based graph embedding learning, and classification, which are described in detail in the paper.
+The model is composed of three modules, hand-crafted feature extraction and fusion, graph neural network-based embedding learning, and classification, which are described in detail in the paper.